APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

     <b>  Women </b>
   </summary>
 <ul>
-  <li> Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering.
-Committee on Maximizing the Potential of Women in Academic Science and Engineering, National Academy of Sciences, National Academy of Engineering, and Institute of Medicine. </li>
+  <li> <a href="https://www.nap.edu/catalog/11741/beyond-bias-and-barriers-fulfilling-the-potential-of-women-in">Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering.
+Committee on Maximizing the Potential of Women in Academic Science and Engineering, National Academy of Sciences, National Academy of Engineering, and Institute of Medicine.</a> </li>
   <li> Bagilhole, B. (2017).
 Being different is a very difficult row to hoe: Survival strategies of women academics.
 In Changing the Subject (pp. 15-28).
 Taylor & Francis. </li>
   <li>  Baker, Maureen.
-2009.
-Perpetuating the Academic Gender Gap.
-Atlantis: Critical Studies in Gender, Culture & Social Justice 34 (1): 3747.</li>
+2009. <a href="http://journals.msvu.ca/index.php/atlantis/article/view/217">Perpetuating the Academic Gender Gap.</a> Atlantis: Critical Studies in Gender, Culture & Social Justice 34 (1): 3747.</li>
-  <li> Bennion, Elizabeth A. 2004.
-The Importance of Peer Mentoring for Facilitating Professional and Personal Development.
-PS: Political Science and Politics 37 (01): 11113.</li>
+  <li> Bennion, Elizabeth A. 2004. <a href="https://www.jstor.org/stable/4488784">The Importance of Peer Mentoring for Facilitating Professional and Personal Development.</a> PS: Political Science and Politics 37 (01): 11113.</li>
   <li> Blau, Francine D, Janet M Currie, Rachel T. A Croson, and Donna K Ginther.
-2010.
-Can Mentoring Help Female Assistant Professors?
-Interim Results from a Randomized Trial.
-American Economic Review 100 (2): 34852. doi:10.1257/aer.100.2.348. </li>
+2010. <a href="https://www.aeaweb.org/articles?id=10.1257/aer.100.2.348">Can Mentoring Help Female Assistant Professors?
+Interim Results from a Randomized Trial.</a> American Economic Review 100 (2): 34852. doi:10.1257/aer.100.2.348. </li>
   <li> Kay, Katty, and Claire Shipman.
-2014.
-The Confidence Gap.
-The Atlantic, May. </li>  </ul>
+2014. <a href="https://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/">The Confidence Gap.</a> The Atlantic, May 2014. </li>  </ul>
 </details>

 <details>